dicksonlaw583/RequestMaster/README.md

 Get the current asset package and associated documentation from [the releases page](https://github.com/dicksonlaw583/RequestMaster/releases).
 Simply extract everything to your project, including the extension and the companion scripts.

+Alternatively, you can also download a ready-to-go version from [the YoYo Marketplace](https://marketplace.yoyogames.com/assets/9443/request-master) that comes with a compatible version of JSON Struct.
+Extract everything as usual.

 Once you install the package, you may optionally change the options in `__REQM_CONFIGS__`.
 The defaults should be appropriate for common JSON-based HTTP APIs.